thenchev/Hyprland-Starter-Framework-Laptop-Custom/README.md

 - SUPER + M to exit Hyprland
 - SUPER + E to start filemanager dolphin
 - SUPER + CTRL + RETURN to start launcher rofi
-- SUPER + V to toggle floating
+- SUPER + T to toggle floating
+- SUPER + F to toggle fullscreen
 - SUPER + 1-9 to switch workspaces
 - more key bindings in ~/.config/hypr/hyprland.conf